 She and I had partnered with the Duke Lemur Center to write a book about Lemurs using children’s illustrations.
 Having just finished that book, writing was at the forefront of my mind.
 (You can read more about the history of our partnership and the book in the Lemurs Introduction)

 I reluctantly suggested, “Writing?
 Should I teach writing?”
-The honest concern/question for me was, “What child goes to a writing camp in the summer?
+The honest concern/question for me was, “What child goes to a writing camp in the summer?"
 I like to write.
-But how many children actually like writing enough to want to spend their summer or days off doing it?”
+But how many children actually like writing enough to want to spend their summer doing it?!”